houses flooded

 Floods affect more people globally than any other type of natural hazard and cause some of the largest economic, social and humanitarian losses.

-The Alliance currently operates in around 300 communities in some of the world’s most flood-prone areas.
-The communities the Alliance works with are based on their:
+The Alliance used to operate in more than 300 communities in some of the world’s most flood-prone areas.
+The communities the Alliance worked with are based on their:

 • Flood risk.